Stay Safe by using your Common Sense on Safari.

 1.-Know about Uganda Before you Go:

-Know some phrases in Luganda, which is widely spoken in Uganda.
-Though Uganda is one of the Best English-Speaking countries in Africa, you need to know some Uglish Phrases commonly used in Uganda, from the President down to your driver-guide or the staff at a lodge.
+Try to learn some phrases in Luganda, which is widely spoken in Uganda.
+Although it is one of the best English-speaking countries in Africa, knowing a few commonly used phrases—referred to as “Uglish”—can be beneficial.
+This can help you connect with everyone from the President to your driver-guide or the staff at your lodge.

-Know about the Parks and places you want to visit and the activities you want to experience.
-Use our Menu and Search Box to help you find what you want.
+Research the parks and places you want to visit and the activities you want to experience.
+Use our menu and search box to find what you’re looking for.

 2.-Common Sense suggests going on Safari Go with a Local

-A Safari in Uganda is unlike a Holiday in Europe with its modern road system.
-Though things have greatly improved, the only four-lane highway in Uganda is the Entebbe Expressway from Entebbe to Kampala.
+A safari in Uganda differs from a holiday in Europe, which has a modern road system.
+While conditions have improved significantly, the only four-lane highway in Uganda is the Entebbe Expressway, connecting Entebbe to Kampala.

-You are with a local who grew up in Uganda.
-He grew up in Uganda and is a trained, seasoned, and professional tour guide.
-Their insight into Ugandan culture, wildlife, and primates is priceless and enriching.
+You will be accompanied by someone who grew up in Uganda.
+As a trained, professional tour guide, their insights into Ugandan culture, wildlife, and primates are invaluable and enriching.

-Like most of Africa, the best way to visit Uganda is with a local Tour Operator.
-It allows you to focus on your incredible experience rather than on the logistics of a safari.
-Besides, it is the common-sense way to experience the Pearl of Africa.
+Like much of Africa, the best way to explore Uganda is with a local tour operator.
+This allows you to concentrate on the incredible experiences rather than the logistics of the Safari.
+Moreover, it is a sensible approach to truly experiencing the Pearl of Africa.

 3.-Commons Sense tells us to visit the Doctor or a Travel Clinic before the Safari:

-We also recommend that you read our “Staying Well on Safari” page, where we cover topics such as traveler diarrhea, preventing insect bites, and avoiding drinking tap water.
+We also encourage you to read our “Staying Well on Safari” page, which discusses traveler’s diarrhea, preventing insect bites, and avoiding drinking tap water.

 4.-It is Common Sense to Get Travel Insurance:

-We automatically cover the AMREF-Flying Doctor air-evacuation insurance to Nairobi, Kenya, for treatment if you are on a Safari with us.
-Your insurance then takes care of any medical expenses.
-The good news is that we only had air-evac, one client, in over a decade.
+As part of our service, we automatically include AMREF Flying Doctors air-evacuation insurance to Nairobi, Kenya, for medical treatment while you are on Safari with us.
+Your insurance would then cover any medical expenses incurred.
+The good news is that, in over a decade, we have had to use air evacuation for only one client.

 5. Use your Common Sense and Stay Safe and Healthy on Safari

-We like to say that the safest place is on a safari; however, it takes a common Sense of cooperation from clients.
-One example is that on Safari, movement on your own is limited.
-The reason is that you are in the wild, not in a petting zoo.
-Your lodge is guarded by armed security, which is for your protection.
-You cannot and should not wander off on your own.
-The sounds of a lion or the trumpeting sound of an elephant are authentic, which means you could get attacked.
-Something that has never happened to one of our clients.
+We often say that the safest place is on a safari, but it requires the cooperation of our clients.
+For example, your movement during the Safari is limited because you are in the wild, not at a petting zoo.
+Your lodge is protected by armed security for your safety, and wandering off on your own is strongly discouraged.
+The sounds of lions roaring or elephants trumpeting are natural, and attempting to explore alone could lead to dangerous situations—something that has fortunately never happened to any of our clients.

-We will do our best to keep you safe but need your cooperation.
-The same applies during primate treks, hikes, nature walks, and climbs.
-The Uganda Wildlife Authority Rangers are highly trained professionals who aim to keep you safe.
+We will do our utmost to keep you safe during your Safari, but we also need your cooperation.
+This principle applies to primate treks, hikes, nature walks, and climbs.
+The Uganda Wildlife Authority Rangers are highly trained professionals whose primary goal is your safety.

 Use Your Common Sense on Safari in Uganda -don’t leave home without it